Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The personality of the German Shepherd differs from that of other breeds: it is courageous without being hostile, both self-assured and reserved, very intelligent, and loyal to its owner.
 Although they don’t easily get attached to strangers, they shouldn’t be shy and hide behind their owners.

-Unfortunately, some shy and nervous dogs may have a tendency to bite or attack, but this is often due to fear and the fact that they have not been socialized properly.
+Unfortunately, some shy and nervous dogs may tend to bite or attack, but this is often due to fear and the fact that they have not been socialized properly.
 They may also want to protect their family and territory too much, especially if this trait was developed in excess during their training.

 silver german shepherd lying on grass